colors in spanish

 Verde can also be translated to mean green, with the word meaning green being spelled with a Z.

-You will often see the name of this color written as V-E-R-D-E, or just with V. Green is actually one of the basic colors in any color box, and it can be described as being on the lighter side of gray.
+You will often see the name of this color written as V-E-R-D-E, or just with V. Green is one of the basic colors in any color box, and it can be described as being on the lighter side of gray.

 Orange